 Over the years, the Otto categories have changed several times, but at the moment prizes are awarded in the categories Best Presentation, Best Mechanics, Best Characters, Best Storytelling, The Participants’ Award, The Special Award, and Best Scenario.
 You can read the definitions of the scenario Ottos below:

-Awarded for the scenario that creates the best basis for a good roleplaying experience at Fastaval.
-The scenario is assessed as a whole, with particular emphasis on the harmonious combination of form and content, potential, and accessibility.
+Awarded to the scenario that creates the best basis for a good roleplaying experience at Fastaval.
+The scenario is assessed as a whole, with particular emphasis on potential, accessibility, and the harmonious combination of form and content.

 Awarded to the scenario that best uses mechanics, techniques, rules, or structure to create a good roleplaying experience within the framework of the scenario.